russjudge/ArtemisManager/README.md

 Phase 2
--- (possibly will move to Phase 1) Add mechanism for adding missions.
-Include way to ensure mission is for correct version of Artemis (i.e., if the mission won't work for specific versions, this will need worked out).
-	-- Keep missions independent of any version of artemis or from any mod, unless it was included with the mod.
-Whenever a version of Artemis is activated, then ensure to apply all missions that work with that version of artemis automatically as part of the activation.
--- Add Master/Slave functionality for security control.
-In other words, create a way that only one peer can be set to control all peers.
-This would prevent any random peer from doing nasty stuff
-	to the other peers (particularly useful in a conference setup, or anywhere you might have random people using your setup).
-	-- Thoughts on managing this:
-		1. Controlled in Settings.
-By default all are Master at install.
-One Master can remotely set peers to be slave or secondary master.
-A slave can become a master in the following situation:
-			- All peers are slaves.
-In this situation, all peers will auto switch to master, until a master connects to the network.
-This will be a benefit for when the original master disappears permanently for any number of reasons.
-Under this case, the setting won't change unless one peer makes another peer a slave--then the master peer will change it's setting to permanently store as master, while the slave peer will retain it's slave setting.
-No password (see below) will be required under this condition because the password might not be known.
-			- by entering a set password, which will be blank by default, but can be changed by the master.
-This will allow the user to change which peer is the master if he is physically moving around.
-This way he won't have to jump back to the original master peer to set a slave to a peer.
--- Document required disk space and how disk space will increase--so that users will be prepared on undersized disk spaced PCs.
 -- Add Engineering presets local edit and propagating to peers.
 -- Add mechanism for editing artemis.ini file to restrict peers to specific consoles and ships and port (default 2010) (need to confirm this works).
 	-- Since some mods include this file, the console restriction will need to be stored in the peer's settings, and applied to artemis.ini whenever a new mod is activated.